Financial statements are vital to investors. But how do investors use financial statements? Before your meeting, learn what they want to see and why.

-As your business grows and you need to add more users to your QuickBooks plan, it’s easy to switch to a higher pricing plan without losing any of your data.
-Unlike some COTS accounting software, QuickBooks does not lock your startup into a lengthy contract: You’re free to switch or cancel your subscription at any time, and you won’t need to commit to paying a lump sum upfront.
+As your business grows and you need to add more users to your QuickBooks plan, it’s easy to switch to a higher pricing plan without losing any data.
+Unlike some COTS accounting software, QuickBooks does not lock your startup into a lengthy contract.
+You’re free to switch or cancel your subscription, and you won’t need to commit to paying a lump sum upfront.

 See also: 8 Best Accounting Tools for Startups

 The QuickBooks Online interface is user-friendly and intuitive, so even founders with limited finance experience can find the information they need to start carrying out basic bookkeeping.
-QuickBooks offers video tutorials, including a virtual orientation process and other online lessons, that explain how to use the platform.
+QuickBooks offers video tutorials, including a virtual orientation process and other online lessons that explain how to use the platform.
 Plus, you can contact the QBO customer support team for technical support or additional help by email, online chat, phone, or even video chat.

-When you’re choosing a bookkeeper, accountant, or finance firm to work with your startup, it’s important to know if they have experience with your accounting software.
+When you choose a bookkeeper, accountant, or finance firm to work with your startup, it’s essential to know if they have experience with your accounting software.
 If they aren’t familiar with your chosen platform, you are more likely to end up with errors or missed opportunities in your accounting processes.

-Cloud storage is also a more secure way to keep your accounting records: Even if your computer is damaged or malfunctions, your important data is stored remotely and won’t be impacted.
-Unlike working with physical software that may need to periodically updated or reinstalled, cloud-based accounting software centrally updates without interruption.
+Cloud storage is also a more secure way to keep your accounting records: Even if your computer is damaged or malfunctions, your necessary data is stored remotely and won’t be impacted.
+Unlike working with physical software that may need to be periodically updated or reinstalled, cloud-based accounting software centrally updates without interruption.